robertsonmcclure/mutant-haskell/README.md

 # Mutant Haskell

-An experiment in making mutuable types in Haskell
+An experiment in making mutable types in Haskell